 - 12. The internal audit activity will remain free from interference by any element in the organisation including matters of audit selection, scope, procedures, frequency, timing, or report content, to permit maintenance of a necessary, independent, and objective mental attitude. - 13.
+The Audit Manager oversees the Investigation and Internal Audit teams.
+In any case where the Audit Manager has, or is expected to have, roles and / or responsibilities that fall outside of internal auditing, safeguards will be established to maintain independence and objectivity. - 14.
 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
-Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records or engage in any other activity that may impair internal auditor's judgement. - 14.
+Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records or engage in any other activity that may impair internal auditor's judgement. - 15.
 Internal auditors must exhibit the highest level of professional objectivity in gathering, evaluating and communicating information about the activity or process being examined.
-Internal auditors must make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgements. - 15.
+Internal auditors must make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgements. - 16.
 Auditors will complete, on an annual basis, a Declaration of Business Interests form and submit it to the Audit Manager for review and authorisation.
 Any declarations will be used to ensure that there are no conflicts of interest in the audits allocated and to demonstrate transparency.
-The Group Auditor will not allocate audits to officers where potential conflicts have been identified. - 16.
+The Group Auditor will not allocate audits to officers where potential conflicts have been identified. - 17.
 The Audit Manager will confirm to the Audit Committee at least annually the organisational independence of the internal audit activity.